 You can name a minor as a beneficiary, but it is not advisable.

-The best way to make sure the payout benefits your kid is to name your spouse or partner as the policy beneficiary.
+The best way to ensure your kid’s payout benefits is to name your spouse or partner as the policy beneficiary.
 Alternatively, you can appoint a legal guardian for your child and name them as a beneficiary.
-Another option is to create a trust and name it as your policy beneficiary.
-The custodian of the trust, appointed by you, will hold on to the funds until your child reaches the age of maturity.
+Another option is to create a trust and name it your policy beneficiary.
+The custodian of the trust, appointed by you, will hold on to the funds until your child reaches maturity.

-If you are planning to have a child in Canada, you need life insurance more than ever.
-If you are pregnant and did not get coverage earlier, you can buy a policy now.
-By applying early into your pregnancy, you can expect the same or a similar health rating as before.
-If you are closer to childbirth or have developed a pregnancy-related complication, you may have to wait until after childbirth.
+If you plan to have a child in Canada, you need a more life insurance policy than ever.
+You can buy a policy now if you are pregnant and did not get coverage earlier.
+You can expect the same health rating as before by applying early into your pregnancy.
+If you are closer to childbirth or have developed a pregnancy-related complication, you may have to wait until after birth.
 Whatever your situation, you can count on Dundas Life to help you find the right coverage at the right price.